Vallabhadasraju/Agetware/README.md

 HTTP Client: Axios for API calls
-Testing: React Testing Library for component testing Build Tool: Create React App with optimized production builds ��️ Architecture
+Testing: React Testing Library for component testing Build Tool: Create React App with optimized production builds
-Context Providers: Separate contexts for products and cart management Component Structure: Organized into pages, components, and context folders API Integration: Fetches initial product data from FakeStore API Local State: Manages custom products and cart state locally �� Pages & Features
-Home Page: Product catalog with search, filtering, and statistics Create Product: Form to add new products to the catalog Product Details: Detailed view of individual products Cart Page: Shopping cart with quantity management and totals This project demonstrates modern React development practices with a focus on user experience, state management, and scalable architecture.
-It's ready for deployment and can be extended with additional features like user authentication, payment processing, or backend integration.